8 Popular Hacking Techniques You Should Know About

 3) Denial/Distributed Denial of Service (DoS/DDoS)

 This is a classic technique hackers use to bring down networks or systems by flooding them with a lot of traffic, including data requests, repetitive tasks, and login attempts.
 The server is unable to process the requests on time and crashes down as a result.
 The targeted machine overflows with a request that crushes the resources and ends up restricting the actual requests from getting fulfilled.
 Hackers are also known to set up zombie computers or botnets assigned to overload your systems with request packets.
-Every year the malware and hackers jump ahead, and the number of DDoS attacks increases.
+Every year the malware and hackers jump ahead, and the number of DDoS attacks increases, this is why Magento integration service could be a tough task.

 4) Eavesdropping or Surround Recording